yaohong010/flight-paths/README.md

 # Flight Paths Visualization

-## Goal: This project aims at developing an interactive map to visualize the flight paths starting from each airport in the United States so that the public can use it as a reference to choose their preferred flights.
+**Goal**: This project aims at developing an interactive map to visualize the flight paths starting from each airport in the United States so that the public can use it as a reference to choose their preferred flights.

+**Data Source**: Flight Delay and Cancellation Data by the DOT's Bureau of Transportation Statistics

 <img width="960" alt="default" src="https://user-images.githubusercontent.com/70075254/123836209-0cd44580-d8cf-11eb-9a27-b04c1373bf50.png">